chrisquince/Ebame5/Binning.md

 ```

-**Do not run this**: to run all samples we would place these steps in a shell script:
+to run all samples we would place these steps in a shell script:

 ```bash
 cd ~/Projects/InfantGut